Tickets for the Van Gogh Museum in Amsterdam must be bought online in advance — tickets are no longer sold at the museum itself.

 Tickets are only available online and are no longer sold at the museum itself.
 All Van Gogh Museum tickets are time-slot tickets with a specific 30-minute admission window.
 (It is not valid after this half-hour but if you miss it, it may still be worth a try.)

 The cheapest online tickets are from the museum shop or from Get Your Guide.
-Resellers often offer small discounts if tickets are combined with further sights such as the Rijksmuseum or the MOCO.
+Resellers often offer small discounts on combination tickets with further sights such as the Rijksmuseum or the MOCO.
 Get Your Guide usually has the best and easiest cancellation and refund options.
 Guided tours are also available.

-It is essential that children and bearers of the Museumkaart or other discount vouchers also obtain timed e-tickets online for free (or with a discount depending on the offer).
+Children and bearers of the Museumkaart or other discount vouchers must book timed e-tickets online for free.

 Opening Hours of the Van Gogh Museum Amsterdam